 The original article continues below…

 Regina police are issuing a warning that a high-risk sexual offender is living in Regina.

-Jason Thorne, 42, is living in the Heritage neighborhood in a residence that provides supervision and monitoring of his activities.
+Jason Thorne, 42, is living in the Heritage neighbourhood in a residence that provides supervision and monitoring of his activities.

-Thorne is considered to pose a high risk to the community as his criminal history includes sexual offenses against female children and re-offending.
+Thorne is considered to pose a high risk to the community as his criminal history includes sexual offences against female children and re-offending.

 He was recently released from custody and was living in that residence as of May 24, but was arrested on May 31.

-Police say the arrest was not because of a new criminal offense, but because he violated the “strict conditions” of his release.
+Police say the arrest was not because of a new criminal offence, but because he violated the “strict conditions” of his release.

 Police said the possibility of intervention efforts to reduce his risk is not likely.